-This User Guide was developed using an earlier version compiled by the NASA Ocean SIPS at GSFC.
+The first rendition of this User Guide was developed using an earlier version compiled by the NASA Ocean SIPS at GSFC.
 We appreciate and acknowledge their efforts immensely.
 We also thank the following groups and their staff for their efforts at various stages in the evolution of the NASA VIIRS Level-1 products: VIIRS Level-1 Algorithm/Software Working Group (L1ASWG), NASA VIIRS Characterization Support Team (VCST), NASA VIIRS Geolcation group, and the NASA Earth Science Data and Information System (ESDIS) project.